pfillima/fa18-516-06/project-paper/report.md

 ## Technologies Used

 There were many technologies used in this project.
-The sourse code was created using Python version 3 with multiple packages including flask, flask_restful, connexion, and pyodbc.
+The source code was created using Python version 3 with multiple packages including flask, flask_restful, connexion, and pyodbc.
 There were two database as a service (DBaaS) services used, MongoDB Atlas and Microsoft Azure SQL Server.
 Finally, a REST service was used from OpenWeatherMap to import data into our REST service.

+This project encompassed many different technologies working together.
+With our REST service at the center as shown in the architecture diagram, Figure 1, we take input from the client URL, retrieve API data from OpenWeatherMap, and import into one of two DBaaS.

 ## Results

+Upon running the steps outlined above in Steps to Reproduce, there are three outcomes to test.

+**Insert data into MongoDB**